Divine-Star-Software/DivineStarScriptTool/README.md

 > //CODE_SECTION_TAG

 Later there will be more options for different languages that do not suppourt comments with forward slashes.
 If you have any request pleasse make an issue.

-## Uses

-* Create different versions of the same program for different environments.
-* Create auto backups of scripts.
-* Create development and testing versions.
-* Use the same code base for multiple projects and have them auto sync.
-* Detect file changes and auto copy changed files to a different location.

 # Config Validation